 Student: No, I didn't have any eggs.
 I never eat eggs.
 (Put a cross)

 Then have the students interview each other and record the results with ticks and crosses.
-5-8 questions should be enough.
+Five to eight questions should be enough.

 Spill the beans